Malpractice Insurance for Gastroenterologists

 Why Work With Homewood

-• We specialize in procedural specialties like gastroenterology, offering policies tailored for both hospital-based and independent practices.
+• We specialize in procedural specialties like gastroenterology, with policies for hospital-based and independent practices.

-• Access to over 100 carriers, including those writing ERCP-heavy or multi-state telehealth GIs.
+• Access to 100+ carriers, including those writing ERCP-heavy or multi-state telehealth GIs.

-• We negotiate defense outside limits, consent-to-settle, and tail financing options unavailable through direct markets.
+• We negotiate defense outside limits, consent-to-settle, and tail financing options often unavailable through direct markets.

 • Continuous monitoring of premium trends and jurisdictional litigation changes to maintain competitive renewals.